mvolkmann/blog/src/remix.md

 The `app/routes` directory defines all the routes of the app that are mapped to URL paths.
 This begins with only the file `_index.tsx`.
+To create additional routes, add more `.tsx` files and subdirectories in this directory.
+Subdirectories define URL paths and support nested routes.

 To create a new page in the app, create a new file in the `app/routes` directory.